rce-incorporated/Fiu/README.md

-**Progress resumes in February, pull requests and issues are appreciated!**

 # [Fiu](https://github.com/TheGreatSageEqualToHeaven/Fiu/blob/main/Source.lua)

 Pronounced like "Phew".
 This software aims to provide a decently fast and reliable way of executing Luau bytecode under other Lua environments without the use of `loadstring`.
 For the purpose of anything from sandboxing to reimplementing arbitrary execution, this should serve your needs.